mithril-security/blindai/CONTRIBUTING.md

 - Attach screenshots, code snippets and any helpful resources.

 ### Suggesting Enhancements
 This section guides you through suggesting enhancements for BlindAI project.
-You can suggest an enhancement by opening a **Github Issue**.
+You can suggest an enhancement by opening a **GitHub Issue**.

 > **Important!**
 > Before opening an issue, please take a look at the [existing issues](https://github.com/mithril-security/blindai/issues).
 You may find that the same suggestion has already been done and that you don't need to create a new one.